 Then, I remembered that those voices no longer describe the woman I’ve become.
 I know better than to listen to them anymore.

 I remembered the amazing women I coach every day on ways to step into and own their power.
-The Revelation Project was giving me an opportunity to lead by example.
+The Revelation Project gave me an opportunity to lead by example.

 It was time for me to show strength through vulnerability and step into this next transformation in my own journey.